KEY FACTS

 PREVENTABLE EROSION

-The failure of the remote deskbound management authority to develop an effective trail maintenance plan is inexcusable.
-Areas affected by erosion are not easily access by helicopter so they are not sighted by the deskbound environmental officials.
+The failure to develop an effective trail maintenance plan is inexcusable.
+Areas affected by erosion are not easily accessible by helicopter so they are not sighted by deskbound environmental officials.
 One of the obvious solutions is to employ local landowner groups to cut single-file one-way north-south tracks and south-north tracks in critical areas to allow for regeneration.
 The management authority has also failed to engage trekking companies to provide environmental feedback to allow them to monitor the situation.
 The result is a lose-lose situation for the environment and a lose-lose situation for local job opportunities for landowner communities.

 DFAT-Kokoda Initiative officials should be called on to account for their failure to develop a sustainable trail management plan which provides for local villagers to be employed to prevent erosion and why they have failed to engage trekking companies to provide feedback on works needed and works completed.